You are here

 Community

 Being part of a community is also good for your psyche.
-Sometimes it's good to just be able to talk to people who understand why you care about that comma or that usage.
-New members often talk about finding their "tribe" or their "people."
+Finding a group of likeminded people in your industry can help you build skills and motivation in your work.
+Sometimes it’s good to just be able to talk to people who understand why you care about that comma or that usage.

 Influence